FeelsDEX/feels-floor-sim/docs/000_feels_architecture.md

 This structure provides both isolation and systemic stability.
 If a particular token market experiences problems, other markets remain unaffected.
 Each pool manages its own FeelsSOL inventory.
 The protocol-level JitoSOL reserves ensure that FeelsSOL can always be redeemed for JitoSOL at the current market rate.
 As JitoSOL appreciates relative to SOL through staking yield, the protocol can mint additional FeelsSOL to maintain the SOL price target while preserving full backing.

-The Buffer (τ - tau) serves as a thermodynamic reservoir within each market.
+The Buffer (τ - tau) serves as a funding reservoir within each market.
 It accumulates fees and manages the flow of value between different system components.
 This buffer concept is central to how Feels maintains value conservation.
-No value is created or destroyed within the system.
-Value is only transferred between participants and pools according to well-defined rules.
+No value is created or destroyed within the system, only transferred between participants and pools.

 ---